swapnilogale/rotten-reviews/README.md

       "stars": 4,
       "review": "Critics be damned, I liked it.
 Lots of action, and it doesn't take itself too seriously.
 Venom was given a bit of personality rather than being a glorified sticky suit."
     },
-    {
-      "reviewer": "Ricardo B",
-      "date": "December 19, 2018",
-      "stars": 5,
-      "review": "Great movie!
-Eddie was a very relatable character and his relationship with Venom is unique.
-The film was entertaining throughout.
-I Can't believe themovie did poorly on rotten tomatoes...
-I like how Eddie was all over the place with his new identity.
-Hero or villain, Venom was great and I can't wait for him to eat more heads off in the future.
-The new Spiderman and Venom would be hysterical together."
-    },
     ...
   ]
   ```